-CDP is a handy protocol.
-It is a fantastic tool for searching the details about directly connected devices.
+CDP is a very useful protocol.
+It is a fantastic tool for searching the details about the directly connected devices.
 However, being Cisco propriety, it only works if the connected device is a Cisco device.
-It sends messages to the directly connected devices, these messages contain details about the host, devices, network, IOS, ports, etc. It is enabled by default on all Cisco devices.
+It sends messages to the directly connected devices, those messages contain details about the host, devices, network, IOS, ports, etc. It is enabled by default on all cisco devices.

 CDP protocol generates messages every 60 seconds, these messages are received by the neighbor device and then the information is stored in the database.